softprodev/google-maps/README.md

 Google Maps Web Services API wrapper for .NET

-For Quickstart and more info read the wiki pages (https://github.com/maximn/google-maps/wiki)
+For more info read the wiki pages

 The web page - http://maximn.github.com/google-maps